Talkala logo

 Can I run more than one call at a time?

 No. One active call per account.
-That's a product limit, not a bug.
+This is a product limit.

 This is intentional.
 If one call is already active on your account, a second call attempt will be denied.
 Finish or end the first call before starting another.